ska-telescope/ska-mid-integration/docs/src/knowledge_base/deployment/deployment.rst

     #. **DishIDs** : User can set this value to provide the ID's of dishes present in the deployment.
 Default is ["SKA001", "SKA036", "SKA063", "SKA100"]
     #. **LivelinessCheckPeriod** : This refers to the Period (in seconds) for the liveliness probe to monitor each device in a loop.
 Currently defaults to 2 seconds.
     #. **EventSubscriptionCheckPeriod** : This refers to the Period (in seconds) for the event subscriber to check the device subscriptions in a loop.
 Currently defaults to 2 seconds.
-    #. **CommandTimeOut** : This refers to the timeout (in seconds) for the command execution.
+    #. **CommandTimeOutDefault** : This refers to the timeout (in seconds) for the command execution.
 Currently defaults to 120 seconds.
     #. **DishVccInitTimeout** : This refers to the timeout (in seconds) for the dish vcc initialization.
 Currently defaults to 180 seconds.
     #. **family** : This refers to the family name of CentralNode TANGO device.
 Currently defaults to "central-node".
     #. **member** : This refers to the member of CentralNode TANGO device.
 Currently defaults to "0".